The 16 Most Disgusting House Bugs and How To Get Rid of Them

 Meal moths, often known as pantry moths, love to get into food such as flour, beans and dried fruit.
 They also eat through pet food and even your Christmas ornaments.
 These moths don’t carry disease, so you can eat the food after you pick out the dead bodies and freeze the food for at least four days.
 Or, just pitch it!
-This is how to keep bugs out of your house, use sturdy containers with sealed lids and try these 11 no-pantry solutions on a budget.
+Now that you know how to deal with meal moths, it’s best if you also look out for another common pantry pest known as strawberry root weevils.

-If fruit flies are invading your kitchen, try this trick of how to kill bugs: Mix a small squirt of dish soap with some vinegar (apple cider vinegar works great) or even some wine to get rid of this flat black bug.
+If fruit flies are everywhere and so are their eggs, that means they’ve invaded your kitchen, use this trick to get rid of them: Mix a small squirt of dish soap with some vinegar (apple cider vinegar works great) or even some wine to get rid of this flat black bug.
 Place it in a bowl and cover with plastic wrap.
 Poke some holes in the top.
 The fruit flies will get in and become trapped.
-Do your own pest control with these tips.

 Some species of crickets, such as the Jerusalem cricket, are capable of biting humans if provoked.
 Still, it’s rare for these critters to bite.
 “The cricket species kids run into in North America are basically harmless,” says Joseph Spagna, PhD, William Paterson University associate professor of biology.
 “I handle the common ‘house cricket’ Acheta domesticus in my behavior classes regularly, with bare hands, and they have never bitten me.”
-Try these techniques to keep the worst bugs away and how to kill bugs.
+Plus: Check out why Shark Tank loves First Saturday Lime to keep bugs at bay.

 There’s nothing more terrifying than watching a house centipede shoot across your floor and under your couch.
 It’s safe to say that most people are positively scared of those creepy crawling houseguests.
 House centipedes typically have 15 legs and can travel 1.3 feet-per-second, which explains why catching one of these bugs is nearly impossible.
 The typical response to a house centipede probably involves a shoe, but like almost every other bug out there, this particular bug does have a purpose.
 And yes, that purpose is actually good.